nataliamadridb/281-Assignments/Week 2/Idea_2_NMB.md

 ---

-## Potential Extensions

-- Interaction with central bank independence: is the effect larger in low-independence regimes?
-- Regional heterogeneity within monetary unions (e.g., Eurozone or U.S. states).
-- Use of narrative political shocks (e.g., unexpected electoral victories).

----

-## Related Literature

-This project relates to:

-- McLeay and Tenreyro (2020) on optimal policy and Phillips curve identification.
-- Coibion and Gorodnichenko (2015) on expectations and inflation disconnects.
-- Political economy models of monetary credibility and regime uncertainty.

----

 ## References

 - McLeay, M., & Tenreyro, S. (2020). *Optimal Inflation and the Identification of the Phillips Curve*.
 The Review of Economic Studies, 87(1), 110–143.